Road Games (film): Plot

-Jack, a young British hitchhiker in the French countryside, attempts to get a ride to the ferry service back to England.
-After walking along the road for hours without having any cars stop, he comes upon an arguing couple who pull over and continue their fight.
-Concerned, Jack approaches the car and pulls the man out before he can strike the woman.
-The man backs off from Jack and drives away, leaving Jack with the woman, who introduces herself as a fellow hitchhiker named Véronique.
-Véronique tells him that there is a serial killer active on this road, which explains why Jack could not get a ride.
+After walking along through the French countryside for hours, without having any cars stop, Jack, a young British hitchhiker, comes upon an arguing couple.
+Concerned, Jack approaches them and restrains the man out before he can strike the woman.
+The man backs off and drives away, leaving Jack with the woman, who introduces herself as a fellow hitchhiker named Véronique.
+Véronique tells him that there is a serial killer active on the road they're on, which explains why Jack could not get a ride.
 The two agree to travel together for safety, and Véronique helps him work on his French.
-Véronique says she is a drifter whose parents blame her for her brother's accidental death, and Jack that, on the same day, he lost all his luggage and found his girlfriend cheating on him.
+Véronique says she is a drifter whose parents blame her for her brother's accidental death, and Jack says he lost all his luggage and found his girlfriend cheating on him earlier in the day.

-An eccentric man, Grizard, stops and offers the two a ride.
+Eventually, the next day, a man, Grizard, stops and offers the two a ride.
 Although Véronique is reluctant, Jack convinces her to accept Grizard's offer.
 When Grizard discovers that Jack is English, he enthusiastically invites Jack to meet his English wife.
-Véronique protests at the detour, but Jack again convinces her to accept Grizard's hospitality.
+Véronique protests at the detour, but Jack (again) convinces her to accept Grizard's hospitality.
 On the way to his house, Grizard stops to pick up roadkill and laughs when Jack suggests they bury it instead of eating it.

-Mary, Grizard's wife, turns out to be American, though she says she has also lived in England.
+The group reaches Grizard's house.
 During dinner, Jack reveals that he is a vegetarian and apologetically declines to eat their meat.
 Grizard mocks him in French, upsetting Mary and Véronique.
-When the conversation turns to the serial killer, Mary becomes upset and leaves the table.
+When the conversation turns dark, Mary becomes upset and leaves the table.
 Grizard insists they are safe in his house and urges them to stay the night.